sseamonds/stock_data_tracker/README.md

       - Post creation : Go to VPC Endpoints, pick the one you just created, and add a VPC route table (I already had a private one for RDS, and used that one)
     - ensure the right security groups are attached with the VPC
       - for me it was the SG for the rds instance (generated when adding a Lambda to the RDS instance, named something like "lambda-rds-1")
       - if the Lambda consumes from S3 you need the default SG.
-A Lambda doesn't normalyl need this for S3 access, but one with a VPC attached does need it
+A Lambda doesn't normally need this for S3 access, but one with a VPC attached does need it
 - For lambdas which hit yfinance
   - use scripts/build_yfinance_layer.sh to build a yfinance layer
   - add the layer to the lambda
-  - note that the zip should have "python/lib/python3.6/site-packages" as it's base dir
+  - note that the zip for a layer should have "python/lib/python3.6/site-packages" as it's base dir
-    - though it didn't seem to matter for the psycopg2 layer
+  - I've separated the lambda which hits yfinance from others which operate on S3 as it needs internet access and the others are operating internally to AWS
 - For lambdas which write to SQS:
   - create an SQS queue
   - create a role with policies to allow writing to SQS